Discrete-time, discrete-state multistate Markov models from the perspective of algebraic statistics: Introduction

 In contrast, we show that homogeneous multistate Markov models satisfy additional algebraic relations.
 We derive a general family of binomial relations induced by time-homogeneity (Proposition~\ref{prop:homogeneous binomials}) and show through explicit examples that these relations do not suffice to generate the full vanishing ideal even when we disregard the statistical constraints on the parameters.
 We also analyze maximum likelihood estimation from both statistical and algebraic perspectives.
 In the nonhomogeneous case, we discuss that the formula for maximum likelihood estimates for decomposable hierarchical models agrees with the classical formulas from statistics, while in the homogeneous case we see that the algebraic formulation leads to more challenges than the classical statistical approach (Section~\ref{sec:mle}).
+As a consequence we derive that in the homogeneous setting the $k$-th order multistate model can be strictly included in its Zariski closure interested with the probability simplex (Proposition~\ref{prop:model_is_not_equal_to_variety_interesected_with_probability_simplex}).
 Finally, we illustrate the theory on classical multistate Markov models from event history analysis, including illness-death type models and models with structural constraints, highlighting the practical implications of the algebraic structure for inference and model interpretation (Section~\ref{sec:applications}).

 We emphasize that the algebraic viewpoint is used here to understand structure and constraints; in some cases, classical statistical methods remain simpler for inference.

 {\bf Outline.} Section~\ref{sec:Preliminaries} introduces discrete-time, discrete-state multistate Markov models and recalls the factorization of finite path probabilities.~Section~\ref{sec:algebraic_description} presents the algebraic viewpoint via monomial parametrizations and the associated vanishing ideals.
 Section~\ref{sec:implicitization_nonhomogeneous} develops the main structural results for the nonhomogeneous setting, relating these models to decomposable hierarchical models and studying their vanishing ideals.
 Section~\ref{sec:hom} turns to the homogeneous setting and shows that time-homogeneity imposes additional algebraic constraints.
 Section~\ref{sec:mle} studies maximum likelihood estimation and its relation to the algebraic structure of the models.
 Section~\ref{sec:applications} illustrates the theory on classical multistate models from event history analysis.
 Section~\ref{sec:discussion} concludes with further directions and open problems.